MohsenMaaleki/windsightai/README.md

 - Training pipeline for custom defect detection models
 - Comprehensive data analysis and reporting tools

+## Dataset

+The AI model used in WindSightAI was trained on the following dataset:

+SHIHAVUDDIN, ASM; Chen, Xiao (2018), "DTU - Drone inspection images of wind turbine", Mendeley Data, V2, doi: [10.17632/hd96prn3nc.2](https://doi.org/10.17632/hd96prn3nc.2)

+We extend our gratitude to the creators of this dataset for making it available for research and development purposes.

 ## Website

 Visit our project website: [https://windsightai.onrender.com/](https://windsightai.onrender.com/)